RiotGamesMinions/motherbrain/README.md

 ```

 That command created a plugin for us, as well as told us about some commands we
 can run.
+Plugins live within cookbooks in a file named `motherbrain.rb`.
+Notice
-Notice that each command starts with the name of our plugin.
-Once
+that each command starts with the name of our plugin.
+Once we're done
-we're done developing our plugin and we upload it to our Chef server, we can
+developing our plugin and we upload it to our Chef server, we can run plugins
-run plugins from any cookbook on our Chef server.
+from any cookbook on our Chef server.

 Lets take a look at all of the commands we can run on a plugin: